An APRN Master's Degree with Family Nurse Practitioner (FNP) Concentration

-Through the Nursing Master of Science in Nursing (MSN) – Family Nurse Practitioner Emphasis program, you are prepared for advanced clinical practice as a family nurse practitioner (FNP).
+Through the Nursing Master of Science in Nursing (MSN) – Family Nurse Practitioner Concentration program, you are prepared for advanced clinical practice as a family nurse practitioner (FNP).
 The FNP Concentration teaches primary care health promotion and disease management for patients with episodic or chronic illnesses across the life span.

 This part-time graduate program is designed to fit the schedules of practicing BSN RNs.
 It is a three-year program with the coursework delivered on campus one day per week (Thursdays), plus the required clinical hours starting in the sixth semester.
 Some courses incorporate online activities to supplement your learning, which reduces the amount of time you meet in-person for class, and a few courses are completed fully online.

 The program has been designed with advanced practice clinical simulations in addition to didactic coursework in order to prepare each student for the live clinical setting.
 A minimum of 660 clinical/simulation/lab hours are completed while enrolled in the clinical/practicum courses (see the Clinical Hours section under the Course of Study tab below for details about these hours.

 Post-Master's Certificate Option: If you already have a Nursing master's degree you can obtain a post-master's certificate to become a Family Nurse Practitioner.
 Please see the Course of Study tab below for information about taking this as a certificate-only FNP program, and contact the Program Coordinator for more details.